Cunard’s Queen Mary 2 Review : Everything you need to know about this cruiseship

 Things to do on board the Queen Mary 2

-There are lots of things to do during the day.
 I personally loved the sun decks as we had some gorgeous weather during the trip although the ship normally does the Atlantic and I spoke to someone that did that journey in November and she never even went on the decks as it was too cold so if I were doing that sort of journey it’s good to know there will be plenty to keep me busy.

 There were many different guest lecturers during our 20-day cruise.
 I caught a couple of Dr Suzannah Lipscombe talks and found her very interesting especially the talk about Henry Viii.
 A number of the lectures were also repeated daily on the cabin TVs which was useful to catch up later.